News / Real Bread Campaign

 Wholemeal loaf law breach?

-Real Bread Campaign questions loaf manufacturers using the word wholemeal in 'half and half' product names and marketing.
+Real Bread Campaign questions loaf manufacturers using the word wholemeal to market 50% white loaves.

 50% white loaves marketed using the word wholemeal.
 Credit: Fair use